 CLI using the octelium login

 command) and the client-less mode from within applications.
-To create an Authentication token Credential, the command octeliumctl create credential
+To create an Authentication token Credential, use the command octeliumctl create credential

 or CLIENTLESS